 M1, M2, M3, and M4 run north on Madison Ave (east side), and south on Fifth Avenue.

-Tip: The park’s winding roads are designed to help you “get lost”—in the best way!
-Free maps are available at visitor centers, or download one from the Central Park website.
-For detailed info on what to do, try the Conservancy’s mobile app (iOS only).
+At first, it may seem confusing but the park’s winding roads are actually designed to help you “get lost”, in the best way!
+Free maps are available at visitor centers, or you can download one from the Central Park website.

 With so much to see, deciding what to do in Central Park can be overwhelming.
 Here’s a self-guided highlight tour to get you started: